Easy Sautéed Napa Cabbage Recipe - A flavorful way to enjoy Napa cabbage that is easy to make and ready in less than 10 minutes.

 How to Make this Sautéed Napa Cabbage

-1. Remove the outer leaves off the cabbage and slice the cabbage into thick (about 1 inch wide) strips.
+1. Remove the outer leaves from the cabbage and slice the cabbage into thick (about 1-inch wide) strips.

 2. In a large non-stick pan heat the oil on medium-high heat.
 Add oil, garlic, ginger, and red pepper flakes and stir.
 Cook for about 1 minute.

 3. At this point add the Napa cabbage, soy sauce, paprika, and vinegar.
 Stir-fry for about 5-7 minutes, until the cabbage softened nicely.